kkrizka/atlas-cmake/_episodes/02-workspace.md

 > >
 > > There are two important reasons:
 > > - Git reduces the history size by storying only the differences between file versions.
 For binary files, which is what `build/` mostly contains, finding the differences is more complicated.
 Thus by default, will store the entire binary file anytime you make a change.
 This will blow up the size of your repository by a lot.
 > > - Some of the files contain information custom to the user's environment (ie: compiler, location of libraries).
-By versioning these files, you will clutter the history by tracking changes that are not relevent to the performance of the code.
+By versioning these files, you will clutter the history by tracking changes that are not relevent to the execution of the code.
 > >
 > > If you ever commit the `build/` directory, bad things will happen to you!
 > {: .solution}